moroshko/beepy/README.md

 - Problem: Not getting emails in Inbucket when using local Supabase.
   - Solution: Open `supabase/config.toml` and make sure that `enable_confirmations` under `[auth.email]` is `true`.
+- Problem: `AuthRetryableFetchError: Failed to fetch` when using local Supabase.
+  - Solution: Make sure that Docker is running